viewtool/I2C_Adapter/VC_USB_I2C_MPU6050/USB_I2C_MPU6050/README.md

 # I2C_MPU6050
-An VC project for MPU6050.
+A VC project for MPU6050.